Tarik458/ascent-egx-demo-code/readme.md

 # Ascent 2.0

 Repository for Ascent 2.0.
-Please see below for style guidance across the project (located at https://github.com/justinwasilenko/Unity-Style-Guide).
+Please see below for style guidance across the project (originally from https://github.com/justinwasilenko/Unity-Style-Guide).

 # Unity Style Guide